ElHombreSinNombre/laravel-flutter/README.md

 Install **[Flutter](https://flutter.dev/)**, **[PHP](https://www.php.net/downloads)**, **[Composer](https://getcomposer.org/)**, **[Node](https://nodejs.org/es/)** and **[Docker Desktop](https://docker.com/products/docker-desktop/)**.

-In _laravel_ folder we must to copy-paste _env.example_ and rename new file as _.env_.
-In this file we must to set your database connections.
+In _laravel_ folder we must copy-paste _env.example_ and rename new file as _.env_.
+In this file we must set your database connections.

 Default connection in _.env_ file for this project.